dturing/node-gstreamer-superficial/examples/mpeg-streamer/README.md

 # node-gstreamer-mpegstreamer

-This examples shows how to encode and stream a m-jpeg feed with gstreamer and the node-gstreamer-superficial appsink interface.
+This example shows how to encode and stream a m-jpeg feed with gstreamer and the node-gstreamer-superficial appsink interface.
+This example depends on express.

 Streaming jpeg images is probably the oldest way to support streaming video in browsers and has wide broswer support.
 The [Amazing FishCam claims](http://www.fishcam.com/) to be the oldest webcam feed which started streaming off a fishtank at Netscape in 1994 when they started supporting it.